Gemini-HUN/Spore_HUN_Money_Fix/README.md

 This mod add the Hungarian texts and UIs to en-us locale.
 Yes this fix the money too.

+Some online features will be English because of the game use en-us locale.

 If you need help for fix money in your localization contact me.

 # Before